Guinea1/AnotherScryptCoin/INSTALL.md

-Building Anotherscryptcoin
+Building AnotherScryptCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Anotherscryptcoin Core reference implementation of Anotherscryptcoin.
+See doc/build-*.md for instructions on building the various elements of the AnotherScryptCoin Core reference implementation of AnotherScryptCoin.